Shalini Passi on bringing a Salvador Dalí Sculpture to India

 How do you see art influencing everyday life, particularly in a city as fast-paced and chaotic as Mumbai?
 How would you hope art like this can impact working people’s lives?

 SP: Art has the power to pause the chaos, offering moments of reflection and inspiration.
-In a city like Mumbai, public art can serve as a sanctuary, sparking creativity and fostering a sense of community.
-I hope works like The Cosmic Rhinoceros inspire curiosity and bring joy to people’s daily lives.
+In a city like Mumbai, public art can serve as a sanctuary and foster a sense of community.
+I hope works like The Cosmic Rhinoceros inspire curiosity and bring a small joy to people’s daily lives.

 What advice would you give to someone looking to start their journey in art collection and curation, especially in the Indian context?